Shoukouwa is awarded 2 Michelin Stars in the Singapore Michelin Guide 2019.

 Perhaps records broken.
 First hawker stalls to be awarded stars.
 What about the OTHER record?

 While there is no official verification, Japanese restaurant Shoukouwa could jolly well be the fastest restaurant around to be awarded 2 stars after opening.
 Just 4 months into operation.

-The sushi restaurant at is a venture between the founder of Hong Kong’s 3-star Michelin Sushi Shikon and the Emmanuel Stroobant restaurant group (which is behind Saint Pierre).
+The sushi restaurant at One Fullerton is a venture between the founder of Hong Kong’s 3-star Michelin Sushi Shikon and the Emmanuel Stroobant restaurant group (which is behind Saint Pierre).

 Considering that Michelin inspectors would need to visit a restaurant a couple of times (we hear three), they had only a short time span to do their judging.

 Some Japanese sushi fans had their eyeballs popping, went “WHAT?
 WHO?”.

 A Mio Lunch Menu ($180 per person) of 16 courses includes appetiser, nigiri sushi, miso soup, Japanese Omelette and dessert.
 Also available is the Miyabi ($320) of 20 courses and Hana ($480) of 25 courses.